 Andrew was immediately excited to see the model and was very enthusiastic about replicating the canopy and so after much planning his skilled team set to work.
 Firstly a wooden master plug was hand carved and a plastic canopy heat formed around it; the window locations were carefully measured and masked off for painting in a number of stages before finally weathering the finish to match the original paint as closely as possible.
 Every aspect was meticulously planned and delicately executed in order to get the finished article as accurate as possible, a process that took around six months from start to finish.

-The finished article is an incredible spectacle and represents one of the most important Thunderbirds filming miniatures known to exist today.
-Heavily used during the production including all the runway scenes at the beginning of the film where it can be screen matched by a number of panel line details the model went on to be reused in the first episode of Captain Scarlet and the Mysterons providing the only link between the two series.
+The finished article is an incredible spectacle and represents arguably the most significant Thunderbirds filming miniature known to exist today.
+Heavily used during the production including all the runway scenes at the beginning of the film where it can be screen matched by a number of panel line details the model went on to be reused on the martian surface and in the first episode of Captain Scarlet and the Mysterons providing the only link between the two series.

 The Prop Gallery would like to thank Andrew Barr and the team at Mastermodels for their assistance in this project.